adrian98v/Amazon_Clone/README.md

 <a href="https://preeminent-bubblegum-2dff10.netlify.app/">Link to the page </a>

 <h4>Description:</h4>
-<h5>This repository showcases the code I have developed for my personal React project, an Amazon Clone that incorporates Stripe as the payment service.</h5>
+<p>This repository showcases the code I have developed for my personal React project, an Amazon Clone that incorporates Stripe as the payment service.</p>

 <hr>